Recipe Overview

 • For a pretty presentation, save some of your add-ins (especially the potato chips) to press into the tops of the cookies before baking.
 This way they won’t get lost in the dough!

 • Don’t overbake the cookies.
 This is rule #1 for perfectly chewy cookies!
-Your cookies might look a little underdone when they come out of the oven, and that’s OK.
+Your cookies might look a little underdone when they come out of the oven, and that’s okay.
 They’ll continue to set up as they cool on the baking sheet.
 If you happen to love crispy cookies, go ahead and bake them a bit longer.

 Overhead view of kitchen sink cookies scattered on a white countertop.